Eugene DePasquale: 2024 Attorney General campaign

 On June 1, 2023, DePasquale announced his candidacy for Pennsylvania Attorney General in the 2024 election.
 He cited his tenure as Auditor General as a reason to support him, and pledged to be a "pro-choice attorney general."
 At the Democratic State Committee meeting in December 2023, DePasquale received 52% of the endorsement vote in a five-candidate field, but failed to meet the two-thirds requirement for an official party endorsement.
 He won the Democratic primary election with 39% of the vote and faced Republican candidate Dave Sunday in the general election.
 During the general election debate against Sunday, DePasquale pledged not to enforce a hypothetical abortion ban in Pennsylvania.
 DePasquale lost to Sunday.

 Pennsylvania Democratic Party chair

 In 2025, the chairman of the Pennsylvania Democratic Party, Sharif Street announced he was resigning to run for Congress.
 DePasquale subsequently announced his bid to replace Street with the outgoing chair's support.
 He was elected chair on September 6.

+Even as state party chair, DePasquale maintains close ties with the natural gas industry to maintain the fossil fuel's stronghold on the state by serving as state chairman of industry lobby group Natural Allies for a Clean Energy Future.